 - Fruits should be occasional treats

 - Absolutely NO sunflower seeds and peanuts!
+(Seeds in general can be detrimental to your parrot’s overall health.

 5. Air Quality MattersParrots are extremely sensitive to airborne toxins.
 Avoid: